KS3 Curriculum

 HISTORY

+Students will study important events, people and developments over a breadth study covering 1066 – 1945.
+British and Global History will be taught.
 Welsh history and a Welsh perspective which arises naturally from the subject matter will also be taught, which enriches learners’ understanding of the world around them.

 INTERNATIONAL LANGUAGES